The CBP OIT Design System is a comprehensive design resource that streamlines the look and feel of CBP digital applications.

 The process flow for the “Enter Applicant Information” section of the website has an overwhelming amount of form fields.

 Recommendation: Using dividers is the best way to reduce overwhelm by visually breaking questions up.

 RECOGNITION RATHER THAN RECALL

-The home and help pages do a good job of keeping the user informed with process details.
-Between pages, the user is kept informed of actions and options without having to navigate to the home page.
 The help page provides numerous options for additional information, but it is not supplemented with a search field.

-of objects intended to evoke a particular style or visual identity direction.
 Once chosen, the mood board served as the direction for brand design.

 As a result of my testing, I found and corrected issues primarily in the navigation and organization of the content on the website.
 Below is a sample of the questions I asked users to complete.
 For 6 of the 12 surveyed, I sat with users in order to track behavior.
-Read my article on Medium for more detail on my user testing process.

 A living website that is never truly complete, the current OIT Design Guide stays true to the identity statement conceived at the beginning of our work: “The CBP visual identity will be structured and modern with an official feel.
 It will have a clean and simple aesthetic balanced with unique tones that speak to its brand.
 It will be vibrant and progressive while staying grounded and relevant to its audience.”